banrovegrie/old-site/_pages/about.md

   - /about.html
 ---

-I am a Computer Science student at [IIITH](https://iiit.ac.in), currently working as an undergraduate researcher.
-I am often found confused or making plans that I never stick to owing to my addiction of doing random things at random times.
-I also often go by my nickname Arjo and have aspirations of doing stand-up.
+I am a computer science undergraduate at [IIITH](https://iiit.ac.in), advised by Prof. Shantanav Chakraborty and Prof Indranil Chakrabarty.
+As a research student I am interested in quantum computing, machine learning, programming language theory and quantitative finance.
+Also, I often go by my nickname Arjo and have aspirations in start-up, storytelling and stand-up.

 > You can’t cross the sea merely by standing and staring at the water.
+(Tagore)

-As a research student, I am interested in quantum computing, machine learning, programming language theory and quantitative finance.
+Everyone has demons.
+Mine are anxiety, and inability to plan out my day or choose when to focus on what.
+In between mindbumbingly binging Netflix and procrastinating about working out, I try to catch up on reading fiction, history or philosophy.

 Contact Me
 ----------